NiQ1/duckstation-gpl/README.md

 # DuckStation - PlayStation 1, aka.
 PSX Emulator

+**FORK:** On September 2024, DuckStation switched its license from the free software GNU GPLv3 license to a source available, but not free software, CC-BY-NC-ND 4.0 license.
+This repository is the last version that is still GPLv3 licensed, i.e., the last commit before the license change.
+Currently, other than this README.md note, there are no other changes, and I have no plans on developing it myself.
+If you just need a great PS1 emulator for your own personal use, use the official version by stenzek.
+If you wish to maintain a GPL fork yourself, you can use this as a baseline.
+**Do not** PR any post license change commits from uptree unless you are the *sole* copyright owner and wish to publish your changes under the GPLv3 license.

 [Features](#features) | [Downloading and Running](#downloading-and-running) | [Building](#building) | [Disclaimers](#disclaimers)

 **Latest Builds for Windows 10/11 (x64/ARM64), Linux (AppImage/Flatpak), and macOS (11.0+ Universal):** https://github.com/stenzek/duckstation/releases/tag/latest